-Maribor vs Spartak Moscow
+Maribor vs Spartak Moscow by MagicRat

 Recently, however, they have changed from a 4-2-3-1 formation to a 3-5-2 formation.
 They drew 0-0 away at SKA Khabarovsk but you wouldn't expect them to concede against the newly promoted team, although Spartak should really have scored.
 Then at the weekend they beat Rubin Kazan 1-0 in Moscow.
 They probably should have won by more since they hit the post and wasted a couple of other good chances but they did enough.
 I worry about the attack at time because the are not controlling the ball properly or they are letting it run away from them but Promes will be a threat and he got the goal against Rubin.